openthread/spinel-spec/core/detail-properties-core.md

 #### Frame Metadata Format {#frame-metadata-format}

-Any data past the end of `FRAME_DATA_LEN` is considered metadata and is **OPTIONAL**.
+Any data past the end of `FRAME_DATA` is considered metadata and is **OPTIONAL**.
 Frame metadata **MAY** be empty or partially specified.
 The operational semantics of using frame metadata is not specified in the core protocol.